Trump announces ‘massive’ trade deal with Japan

 “There has never been anything like it,” he wrote.

+“I always say it has to be great for everybody,” he said.

+“It’s a great deal – A lot different from the deals in the past – I can tell you that.”

-Japan was facing a 25 percent tariff if Washington and Tokyo could not reach a deal by an August 1 deadline set by Trump.
+Japan had been facing a 25 percent tariff if Washington and Tokyo could not reach a deal by an August 1 deadline set by Trump.

-Until now, Japanese exports have been subject to a baseline US tariff of 10 percent.
+Until now, Japanese exports have been subject to Trump’s baseline tariff of 10 percent.

-Trump made no mention of his 25 percent tariff on automobiles or 50 percent tariffs on steel and aluminium, key sticking points in the months-long trade negotiations between Washington and Tokyo, but Japan’s public broadcaster NHK on Wednesday reported that the rate on auto exports would be set at 15 percent.
+Trump made no mention of his 25 percent tariff on automobiles or 50 percent tariffs on steel and aluminium, which had been sticking points in negotiations between Washington and Tokyo, but Japan’s public broadcaster NHK on Wednesday reported that the rate on auto exports would be set at 15 percent.

+US Secretary of the Treasury Scott Bessent hailed the deal as a “historic agreement”.

+“I am happy to reaffirm our commitment to deepening this longstanding alliance and building the next chapter of US-Japan cooperation as we enter a new Golden Age under President Trump,” Bessent said on X.

 The Japanese government did not immediately provide confirmation of the deal.